 The first step in the development of this project was to create a working bass progression that would follow a general map of chords.
 This map of chords was taken from the Tonal Harmony textbook, and works only for major progressions.
 I then translated this map into a CSV file, where the first item of each line was the number of the chord (called scale degrees), and every other item in that line was a scale degree that that chord could progress to.
-All of these chords are then read in, processed, and added to a progressions array that is returned from the readin() method (viewable in Appendix A under "other_methods.py").
+All of these chords are then read in, processed, and added to a progressions array that is returned from the readin() method.